Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Introduction

-The renormalization group (RG) approach is a natural way to sum the infrared logarithms in calculation of conductivity.
-First time this was done in \cite{M} where the effective reflection coefficient of impurity $\Ro$ was calculated in the leading log approximation: \beq \nu\log\frac{M}{\omega}\le 1, \qquad \nu \equiv v_c^{-1} -1\ll 1 \eeq $v_c$ being the renormalized Fermi speed (in units of bare one) and $M$ is an ultraviolet cut-off.
-The conductance obtained in this approach coincides with the results of Kane and Fischer \cite{FK} who have used a different approximation.
-They considered the cases of small bare reflection coefficient $\R\ll 1$ (for attraction) or transition coefficient $\K\ll 1$ (for repulsion).
-It is well known \cite{gornyi} that the approach suggested in \cite{M} does not work beyond the leading log approximation.
-Another RG approach was developed in \cite{aristov} where contributions of two and three loops were calculated.
+The results obtained in this approach coincide with the conclusions of Kane and Fischer \cite{FK} who used the bosonization method.
+However, it is known \cite{gornyi} that the approach suggested in \cite{M} does not work beyond the leading logarithmic approximation.
+Another RG approach was developed in \cite{aristov} where the two- and three-loop contributions were calculated.